'Spider-Man' helps Cineworld box office sales climb - NewsBreak

 'Spider-Man' helps Cineworld box office sales climb

-Jan 14 (Reuters) - Cineworld's (CINE.L) on Friday reported its December box office sales recovered to nearly 90% of pre-pandemic levels helped by the Marvel (DIS.N) superhero film "Spider-Man: No Way Home", sending its shares 3% higher in early trade.
+(Reuters) - Cineworld’s on Friday reported its December box office sales recovered to nearly 90% of pre-pandemic levels helped by the Marvel superhero film “Spider-Man: No Way Home”, sending its shares 3% higher in early trade.

 The world’s second-largest theatre operator said its cash flow turned positive in the fourth quarter after sales improved.